Water Resources

 Goals

-We will continue to use water resources efficiently, and actively implement measures to reduce water withdrawal.
+We will continue striving to make more efficient use of water resources and to gradually reduce our water withdrawal.

 Water Withdrawal